This is the B&SB Officials' page. Our contact for all things related to officiating is Sue Green - suegreen@hotmail.com

 What's being an official all about?

-There is a pressing need for Officials at swim meets.
+There is a pressing need for Technical Officials at swim meets.
 As a parent it's a way in which you can help the sport and be there for your children!
 Don't make the mistake of waiting until they are off to University before getting involved though!
 If you can drive a car, you can do this, and we'll help you to be confident in doing so.

 JUDGE LEVEL 1